alt-ctrl-code/home/CONFIGURATION.md

 From our definition, we said application configuration is static or immutable contextual information that is provided on application bootstrap.
-So it follows that updating system parameters after bootstrap is _no longer the concern of our application configuration design_.
+So it follows that updating system parameters after bootstrap is _no longer the concern of our application configuration_.
 Said differently, configuration is by definition &ndash; _not dynamic_.
 So it follows that it's a healthy choice to separate initial bootstrap configuration from any runtime updates to dynamic application switches and routing.